Richard Cyert

 Richard Michael Cyert (July 22, 1921 – October 7, 1998) was an American economist, statistician and organizational theorist, who served as the sixth President of Carnegie Mellon University in Pittsburgh, Pennsylvania, United States.
 He is known for his seminal 1959 work "A Behavioral Theory of the Firm", co-authored with James G. March.

 Early life

-He was born in Winona, Minnesota and grew up in Minneapolis.
+He was born in Winona, Minnesota to Jewish parents and grew up in Minneapolis.
 He received a B.S. from the University of Minnesota in 1943, then joined the U.S. Navy.
 On the G.I.
 Bill he earned his Ph.D. in economics from Columbia University following World War II.
 At Columbia, however, he became a specialist in statistics as well.
 He taught briefly at City College of New York, then took a position in Pittsburgh at Carnegie Institute of Technology in 1948 to teach statistics in accounting and auditing.

 Carnegie Mellon years

 Cyert taught economics, statistics, and industrial administration for the next 14 years, then was named dean of the Graduate School of Industrial Administration (GSIA).
 He was a big proponent of inter-disciplinary research and assigned offices to faculty from different departments to the same suite when the new building for GSIA was completed.
 This proximity, along with the system that rewarded inter-disciplinary research, produced some outstanding and groundbreaking research- further highlighting CMU as an institution for cross-discipline research.
 In 1972 he became the university's sixth president.
 During his tenure as president, he led Carnegie Mellon through unparalleled growth, transforming it from an Eastern technical school to a premiere American university and focused the university on computer studies.
 He handled inherited deficits by first cutting costs, which gained him some enemies, and later launched the largest expansion in the school's 98-year history.
 The number of departments and programs ranked in the Top 10 nationally by deans' surveys rose from three—computer science, drama, and industrial administration—to twelve.
 His administration initiated new program areas in urban and public policy, engineering, architecture, art, cognitive psychology, social history, philosophy, and applied math.

 Throughout his administrative career he remained active in his academic fields.
 He was the author or co-author of 12 books and wrote more than 100 articles for professional journals and books.
 In 1973 he was elected as a Fellow of the American Statistical Association.

 After retiring from CMU, Cyert served as the chairman of the Board of Trustees of the National Institute of Statistical Sciences at Research Triangle Park, North Carolina.
 He served for four years, until illness forced him to step down.
 He died following a long battle with cancer.

 For 52 years he was married to Margaret Shadick Cyert; they had three daughters.

 Cyert Hall, Carnegie Mellon's computing administration building, is named after Richard Cyert.